fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 </details>
 <br>
 <br>
-To simplify the interpretation when working with mixed population, we can look at the taxa that are at more than 0.01% of a sample.
+To simplify the interpretation when working with mixed population, we can look at the taxa that represent more than 0.01% of a sample.
 In this example, it is not that useful, but as you can see it removes the background signal from *E. coli*.

 ```
  awk -F "\t" '$4>0.0001' 0.Profile.TaxonomyRank=species.tsv